Nuxify/flirt/README.md

 Coming soon in Apple App Store.

-## Example

-You can check the `qr-example-flutter-2` branch.

-This app is a basic QR generator and scanner where the user:

-- can generate QR code with optional ID and custom data
-- scan the generated QR code and display the decoded message to user

 ## Flutter Version Manager (FVM)

 We recommend using FVM to manage Flutter versions as you may switch from different Flutter versions depending on the projects compatibility.
 Follow the guide here: https://fvm.app/documentation/getting-started/installation